Military and Veterans

 Our men and women in uniform promise, each and every day, to protect our nation whatever the cost.
 They deserve our support from their first day of service on through the rest of their lives.
 While serving on active duty, our troops must have access to the best training, equipment, healthcare, and education.
 In this era of tough fiscal choices, Congress needs to work with the Department of Defense to identify and eliminate wasteful military spending without compromising the quality of training and services available to military personnel.

+At a time when our country is winding down two long and painful wars; when the experience of their service and the contours of their wounds have changed dramatically from previous generations: it is more critical than ever that we have programs in place to help our heroes when they come home.
 On the other side of active duty, the federal government has an obligation to honor our veterans’ service by helping them reintegrate into the civilian economy, with access to all of the job training, benefits, and support they have earned.
 Backlogs and bureaucratic delays at the Veterans Administration undermine this commitment.
 No veteran should call the VA only to be told there is a 60-day wait to book an appointment or file a claim – or that it will take over two years for them to see benefits.

 There are over 36,000 civilian veterans living in the 4th District of Massachusetts, and they are twice as likely as other workers to be unemployed.
 Efforts by the VA, the Department of Labor, and community organizations, continue to provide job training and certification to veterans.
 However, we lack a coordinated system that integrates training providers, funding, employer contacts, and caseworkers to make these services available to all veterans who need them.
 As we work to address those gaps in our system, I have established a Veterans Advisory Board in the 4th District to help outline priorities that will benefit veterans in our district and across the country.